Hello. I'm Kate. I hail from Yorkshire, studied in Scotland and spent a fair bit of time in France, Germany and London. I currently live in Paris.

 As a writer, I wrote a montly column for a lifestyle magazine for two years and also wrote (and continue to write) for education content producers and publications (see gallery).

-As a teacher, I have worked in primary, prep and secondary schools for the past 16 years, and my current role is Assistant Head of Primary at an international school in Paris.
 I am a passionate and innovative educator and my practice is informed by evidence-based research and a wealth of classroom expeience.
 As a linguist, I led literacy in a number of schools as well as having editorship of a large whole school magazine used for marketing.
 I absolutely love writing and pride myself on getting the children I teach to feel the same way about it.
 Year on year pupils I've taught (and their parents) have consistently told me how they (or their child) went from hating English to loving it, and I'm on a mission to spread that impact and positivity about the written word further.

 On Writing

 When I write I am most in flow.
-I find writing 'intrinsically rewarding' and I definitely 'experience a distorted sense of time' as the term flow suggests.
+I find writing intrinsically rewarding and I definitely experience a distorted sense of time as the term flow suggests.
 It's a kind of mindfulness.
 I find the act of writing incredibly powerful and stimulating.

 I write for lots of reasons: to figure things out, to amuse myself and others, to inform, to teach, to entertain, for the challenge and satisfaction it brings - mostly for the love of it.
 I wrote diaries from the age of 7 and wrote my first 'novel' at 12 after being inspired by a wonderfully funny and talented English teacher.